Opportunties to Join the Johnson Lab

 The most important considerations for graduate school will be prior academic transcripts, statements of research interests, and a brief informal interview (e.g. Skype).
-The Texas Tech Biology Department no longer requires the use of GRE scores for graduate admissions.

 More information about applying to grad school at Texas Tech can be found on the TTU Biology Website.
 The Texas Tech Biology Department has a rolling admissions deadline, but applicants should ideally contact me before the end of October for enrollment the following fall semester.

 We are currently in search of a post-doctoral research associate to continue development of targeted sequencing approaches in plant phylogenomics.
 Successful candidates will be responsible for conducting molecular biology experiments and developing an open-source code base for efficient processing of high-throughput sequence data for phylogenetics.

 We are also willing to sponsor potential post-doctoral fellows through programs such as the National Science Foundation Postdoctoral Fellows in Biology, the Ford Foundation or the L’Oreal Women in Science fellowship programs.
 For additional funding sources, see our Funding page (coming soon)